 This instructor lead, hands-on course focuses on best practices to create professional looking documents and master time saving techniques for the daily use of MS Word.
 Students learn how to perform fundamental tasks, and create complex documents via lectures, lab exercises and assignments outside of class.
 Topics include: creating and managing documents; formatting text, paragraphs and document sections, applying styles for document consistency; inserting headers, footers and page numbering, creating and modifying tables and lists; inserting and formatting graphic elements; using object linking and embedding to create compound documents.
 Advanced topics include: automating a table of contents; building an index; tracking changes; mail merging; developing templates and forms; automating tasks with building blocks and macros.
 This course is an elective in Applied Computer Applications (ACA), and Technical Writing Associate Certificates.
 By the end of this course, successful participants will be expert end users of MS Word.
-COMP 2369 will only be offered in the September (fall) term.
+COMP 2369 will only be offered once per year in the September (fall) or January (winter) term.

 - 60% in COMP 1002

 Below is one offering of COMP 2369 for the Fall 2023 term.

 Wed Sep 13 - Wed Nov 29 (12 weeks)

 - 12 weeks

 Course outline TBD — see Learning Outcomes in the interim.

 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.